The Big Waste

-The Big Waste is an American cooking competition television special that aired on Food Network on January 8, 2012.
+The Big Waste is an American cooking reality competition television special that aired on Food Network on January 8, 2012.
 Two two-chef teams (Anne Burrell/Alex Guarnaschelli and Bobby Flay/Michael Symon) competed to cook the best meal using foods that were on their way to being discarded.
 All of the foods that were used were inspected before the chefs utilized them.